companje/companje.nl/pages/ocr.md

 ---

 # compressed pdf
-* first compress images using mogrify
+* first compress images using mogrify -quality 40
 * use tesseract with 'filelist.txt'

 # ...